How to Write a Competitive CV for Your LLM Application: Stanford's Approach

-There are so many ways to write an effective CV, and one of my favorites is the Stanford approach.
-You can use it not only to write a CV for a job position, but also for your study applications.
+One of my favorites is the Stanford approach.
+You can use it not only to write a CV for a job but also for your study applications.

-The Stanford approach to CV and résumé writing consists of 4 steps.
-Let's discuss each of them in turn:
+The Stanford approach to CV and résumé writing consists of four steps.
+Let's discuss each in turn:

-In Step 1, decide what you want your audience to know about you and your experience.
+In Step 1, determine what you want your audience to know about you and your experience.

-For maximum effectiveness in your writing, you need to be really clear about what you want to communicate about your skills and experience to your audience.
-To achieve this clarity, you'll need to understand two things:
+For maximum effectiveness, you must be clear about the skills and experiences you want to communicate to your audience.
+To achieve this clarity, focus on two things:

-1) what the position you are applying for entails, be it a job opening, a study program, or a scholarship,
+- What the position you are applying for entails—whether it’s a job, a study program, or a scholarship; and

-and 2) what experiences will emphasize the fit between you and the position you're applying for.
+- Which experiences highlight the best fit between you and the position you’re applying for.

 - Education